 - 3. Copy the new encrypted secret, and paste it as the value for the client_auth_token property in the client.properties file. - 4.
-Add the following to the client.properties file:
+Add the following to the client.properties file: pwtool keys file=<pwtool key filename>

-pwtool_keys_file=<pwtool_key_filename>

-"Configuring the ScanCentral Controller" on page 17
+"Configuring the ScanCentral SAST Controller" on page 23

-"Creating ScanCentral Sensors" on page 30
+"Creating ScanCentral SAST Sensors" on page 39